Privacy and permissions in CRM: how to build a policy

 Naming all the areas of the system you plan to use is just the start, though.

-Once you know which modules or record types you’re dealing with, you need to think about the fields and data within them.
+Once you know which modules or record types you’re dealing with, you must consider the fields and data within them.
 For example, maybe everyone in your organisation should be allowed to see Company records, but do they need to see the Credit Control fields?
 Or the costs held against a Project?

-In this stage of building your privacy and permissions policy, really get down to the granular level.
+In building your privacy and permissions policy, get down to the granular level.
 The goal here is to label your data with one of three categories:

 Step 2: The privacy and permissions of each

-Now that you have your data into their various categories, let’s start with looking at the privacy of your data.
-It’s time to decide who should be able to SEE the various types of data…who will go into the allowed vs not allowed groups for each.
+Now that you have your data into its various categories, let’s start by looking at its privacy.
+It’s time to decide who should be able to see the various types of data…who will be placed in the allowed vs. not allowed groups for each.

 Let me explain with a little visual that I think will make it easier: